When we see the word “conversation”, we automatically know what it means, right? Speech, talking to each other, verbal exchange of thoughts and ideas.

 For our conversation is in heaven; from whence also we look for the Savior, the Lord Jesus Christ: Philippians 3:20

-I used to struggle with this verse until I began regularly doing word studies.
+I used to struggle with the above verse until I began regularly doing word studies.
 Researching the word conversation in this context revealed so much about our life, our future, and God’s love for us.

 Conversation (#G4175) translates as “citizenship”!
 Our citizenship or community is at the throne of God!
 He has made us a part of His family.
 And when Christ returns, He is bringing us our citizenship papers, and we will be ushered into His glorious kingdom in the New Jerusalem.
 (Revelation 21:10)